Unit rationale, description and aim

 The assessment strategy of this unit has been designed to enable students to demonstrate firm foundations for interpreting and understanding the context, purpose and dynamics of the Spiritual Exercises of St Ignatius of Loyola.

-All assessment tasks are designed for students to show their achievement of each learning outcome and graduate attribute.
+All assessment tasks are designed for students to show their achievement of each learning outcome and graduate capability.
 They require students to demonstrate the nexus between their learning, dispositions, and spiritual practice, and the evidence on which this demonstration is based.

 Overview of assessments